pravinyo/website/_posts/2025-09-11-dynamodb-single-table-design.md

 # This creates throttling and poor performance under load
 ```

+Instead, we design GSIs with **high cardinality partition keys** that uniquely identify each item or a small group of items.

 ### Corrected GSI Design: High Cardinality Keys

+We create two GSIs to support secondary access patterns without hot partitions:

 #### GSI 1: Entity-Document Index (Document-Specific Queries)

+GSI 1 allows efficient queries for specific entities within a document, using a composite key that includes the entity type and document ID.

 | GSI_PK                        | GSI_SK   | PK     | SK                      | EntityType   | PositionId   |
 |-------------------------------|----------|--------|-------------------------|--------------|--------------|